actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

   coupons_received[i] <- coupon*i
 }
 # The coupon payments at t=0 and t=20 are not well defined with the for loop above.
 We have to edit the bond value vector to fit the context above.
-# At t=0, the coupon payments we have received is still zero, hence we add 0 into the vector for the complete coupon payment vector
+# At t=0, the coupon payments we have received is still zero, hence we add 0 into the vector for the coupon payment vector
 # At t=20, we have calculated the bond value as the face value plus the coupon payment together.
-Instead of adding 800, that is 40 coupon payment * 20 terms to this last element, we add 760, showing instead we have received 19 coupon payments at t=20.
+Instead of adding 800,
-coupons_received <- c(0, coupons_received, coupons_received[term-1]); coupons_received
+that is 40 coupon payment * 20 terms to this last element, we add 760, showing instead we have received 19 coupon payments at t=20. coupons_received <- c(0, coupons_received, coupons_received[term-1]); coupons_received

 # Returns bond_value at time t=0 to t=20 inclusive of the coupons received so far at t